-■ HEU will implement a campaign to combat homophobia and transphobia in the workplace, including written resource materials to be made available to Locals, continued education, access to resources and tri-Union support in concert to bring down this wall of ignorance.
+HEU will implement a campaign to combat homophobia and transphobia in the workplace, including written resource materials to be made available to Locals, continued education, access to resources and tri-Union support in concert to bring down this wall of ignorance.

 (18 BC 10-92) (19 BC 10-94) (20 BC 09-96)

-- HEU opposes the use of provocation in the Criminal Code as grounds for a defence in homophobic and transphobic hate crimes.
+HEU opposes the use of provocation in the Criminal Code as grounds for a defense in homophobic and transphobic hate crimes.

-(23 BC 10-02) - HEU will condemn federal government, lobby Health Canada and work with Social Justice and political parties and with other unions to amend the regulations and policies that prohibit gay men from donating blood and making it difficult for them to be bone marrow and organ donors.
+HEU will condemn federal government, lobby Health Canada and work with Social Justice and political parties, and with other unions, to amend the regulations and policies that prohibit gay and bi-sexual men and trans and non-binary individuals from donating blood and making it difficult for them to be bone marrow and organ donors.